PatWie/symphony-web/README.md

 underlying optimization framework.
 The web app uses a light-weight webserver (written in *GO*).

-The original was written by [Patrick Wieschollek](http://wieschollek.info/), Thanks, Patrick!

 [![screenshot](https://github.com/tkralphs/symphony-web/raw/master/screenshot.png)](#Screenshot)

 # Install and Use From Docker Hub